farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Grappler.** +2 to Physique rolls made to create advantages on an enemy by wrestling or grappling with them.
 (Fate Core, p.119)
 - **Hammerlock.** (requires Wrestler.)
 Whenever you have hold of someone and they fail to overcome your hold, you deal 1 shift of physical stress to them. (adapted from Spirit of the Century SRD, §6.19.2)
-- **Unbound/Clever Wrestling.** You aren't easy to hold down. +2 to overcome with Physique whenever you are physically restrained in some fashion - for example by chains or a mob of people. (adapted from Spirit of the Century SRD, §6.19.1, and [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Unbound/Clever Wrestling.** You aren't easy to hold down. +2 to overcome with Physique whenever you are physically restrained in some fashion - for example by chains or a mob of people.

 ### New Actions

 - **Bounce Back.** You may roll Physique instead of Lore when performing a physical recovery action on yourself. (adapted from Spirit of the Century SRD, §6.11.2)
 - **Fling Foe.** You may roll Physique to throw an enemy you have _Picked Up_ into an adjacent zone.
 You must overcome any situation aspects that impede the enemy’s movement.
 (Peter Blake)
 - **Heavy Object Swing.** Sometimes pure strength can compensate pretty well for a lack of skill.
-You may use Physique instead of Fight whenever you use a heavy object as a melee weapon. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+You may use Physique instead of Fight whenever you use a heavy object as a melee weapon.
 - **Heavy Object Throw.** (requires Heavy Object Swing.)
 If you spin a weight fast enough, it can become airborne.
-You may use Physique instead of Shoot to attack targets one zone away with a heavy object. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+You may use Physique instead of Shoot to attack targets one zone away with a heavy object.
 - **Mighty Pull.** You can use Physique to create advantages related to your ability to draw bows back further than most, granting extra force to the arrow or bolt.
 (Peter Blake)
 - **Muscle Your Way Up.** Climbing is basically like weightlifting, except you are the weight.
 You may use Physique in place of Athletics when climbing.
 - **Piledriver.** (requires Herculean Strength.)
 You may make attacks against inanimate targets using Physique instead of Fight. (adapted from Spirit of the Century SRD, §6.19.1)